If you’re looking to quickly and successfully start a virtual assistant business from home, keep reading!

 Gina Horkey is a married, millennial mama to two precocious toddlers from Minnesota.
 Additionally, she’s the founder of Fully Booked VA (formerly Horkey Handbook), a website geared towards helping others find or become a kickass virtual assistant.

-Read on to see how this mom went from employee to freelancer, to a six-figure business owner in 21 months.
+Read on to see how Gina went from employee to freelancer, to a six-figure business owner in 21 months, and how she’s helping others start virtual assistant businesses from home!

-You started freelancing in 2014, tell us a little bit about yourself and your freelance journey.
+You started freelancing in 2014; tell us a little bit about yourself and your entrepreneurial journey.

-Hi, I’m Gina [waving], a former financial services worker bee turned freelance writer and virtual assistant turned online business owner who helps others find or become a kickass virtual assistant.
+Hi, I’m Gina [waving], a former financial services worker, turned freelance writer, and virtual assistant turned online business owner who helps others find or become a kickass virtual assistant.

-My career prior to 2015 was working as a financial advisor and support person to a large financial planning practice for almost a decade.
+My career before 2015 was working as a financial advisor and support person to a large financial planning practice for almost a decade.
 I liked my clients, co-workers, and some of my work, but it wasn’t “what I wanted to be when I grew up.”
 Since I was only 30 (yet had already been working in “the biz” since age 21), I couldn’t imagine another 30 years doing something that I wasn’t really passionate about.

 So I started looking into freelance writing in April 2014.
 I set up my website in May of that same year and got my first paying gig in June.
 I then added my first VA client in September and launched an online course in December of 2014.
-It was a busy year for my family, but by the end of it, I was able to quit my 9-5 and go full-time freelance!
+It was a busy year for my family, but I was able to quit my 9-5 and go full-time freelance by the end of it!

 Do you have any special training?

 Yes and no.

-I went to college and received a Bachelor’s of Science in Psychology.
-For my finance career, I had to study and pass really hard tests like the Series 7 and 66.
+I went to college and received a Bachelor of Science in Psychology.
+For my finance career, I had to study and pass tough tests like Series 7 and 66.
 I’ve also had loads of training when it comes to sales and marketing, personal finance, etc.

 But that was all “on the job.”